danstarns/DGQL/README.md

 ## What is it ? 🧐

-Using the GraphQL parser to produce an AST from your **selection set**.
-Traversal of the AST enables the translator to generate cypher via; picking up on **client directives** that give the query context.
+GraphQL can be separated into two sections; language & execution.
+To truly understand this implementation one should first remove them selfs from the conventional server, say Apollo, and understand the rich tooling surrounding just the language.
+This implementation fundamentally concerns itself with the AST produced from a given selection.
+Traversal of the AST enables the translator to generate cypher via; picking up on client directives that give the query context.

-Given the following selection set;
+Given the below;

 ```graphql
 {